influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/concepts/clustering.md

 ## Where Data Lives

 The meta and data nodes are each responsible for different parts of the database.

+### Meta nodes

 Meta nodes hold all of the following meta data:

-* What servers exist in the cluster and their role
+* all nodes in the cluster and their role
-* What databases exist in the cluster
-* What retention policies exist in the cluster
+* all databases and retention policies that exist in the cluster
-* What Shard Groups & Shards exist in the cluster
+* all shards and shard groups, and on what nodes they exist
+* cluster users and their permissions
-* Users
+* all continuous queries
-* Continuous Queries

 The meta nodes keep this data in the Raft database on disk, backed by BoltDB.
+By default the Raft database is  `/var/lib/influxdb/meta/raft.db`.

+### Data nodes

-Data nodes hold all of the raw time series data and metadata about what measurements, tags, and fields exist in each database.
-On disk, the data is organized by `<database>/<retention_policy>/<shard_id>`.
+Data nodes hold all of the raw time series data and metadata, including:

+* measurements
+* tag keys and values
+* field keys and values

+On disk, the data is always organized by `<database>/<retention_policy>/<shard_id>`.
+By default the parent directory is `/var/lib/influxdb/data`.

+> **Note:** Meta nodes only require the `/meta` directory, but Data nodes require all four subdirectories of `/var/lib/influxdb/`: `/meta`, `/data`, `/wal`, and `/hh`.

 ## Optimal Server Counts

-When creating and configuring a cluster you'll need to decide how many of each kind of server you should have.
-You can think of InfluxEnterprise as two separate clusters that communicate with each other: one of meta nodes and one of data nodes.
-The meta nodes scale up based on the number of failures they need to be able to handle, while the data nodes scale based on your storage and query needs.
+When creating a cluster you'll need to choose how meta and data nodes to configure and connect.
+You can think of InfluxEnterprise as two separate clusters that communicate with each other: a cluster of meta nodes and one of data nodes.
+The number of meta nodes is driven by the number of meta node failures they need to be able to handle, while the number of data nodes scales based on your storage and query needs.

-The number of meta nodes should be either 3, 5, or 7.
-The consensus protocol requires quorums to perform any operations, so the correct number of nodes is always odd.
+The consensus protocol requires a quorum to perform any operation, so there should always be an odd number of meta nodes, generally 3, 5, or 7.
 These configurations will operate after the failure of 1, 2, or 3 meta nodes respectively.
+A cluster with 4 meta nodes can still only survive the loss of one node.
+Losing a second node means the remaining two nodes can only gather two votes out of a possible four, which does not achieve a majority consensus.
+Since a cluster of 3 meta nodes can also survive the loss of a single meta node, adding the 4th node achieves no extra redundancy and only complicates cluster maintenance.

 Data nodes hold the actual time series data.
 The minimum number of data nodes to run is 1 and can scale up from there.
 Generally, you'll want to run a number of data nodes that is evenly divisible by your replication factor.
 For instance, if you have a replication factor of 2, you'll want to run 2, 4, 6, 8, 10, etc. data nodes.
 However, that's not a rule, particularly because you can have different replication factors in different retention policies.